 Thai-style chickpea and cashew nut cakes

-A veggie equivalent of the ever-popular Thai fish cakes.
-Not difficult but it does involve a fair amount of chopping so rope in someone to help.
+A veggie equivalent of the ever-popular Thai fish cakes to celebrate the Thai new year.
+The recipe isn't difficult but it does involve a fair amount of chopping so you might want to rope in someone to help.

 100g broken cashew nuts

 1 large carrot (about 125g) peeled and roughly chopped

 1 x 400g can of chickpeas, drained and rinsed